kibitzr/kibitzr.github.io/zapier-how-to.md

 # How to hook Kibitzr notification to Zapier trigger

-[Kibitzr](https://kibitzr.github.io/) is perfect for scrapping deep web, and it is even better when combined with integration solutions for public web.
+[Kibitzr](https://kibitzr.github.io/) is perfect for scrapping deep web, and it is even better when combined with integration solutions for the public web.
-One of the most popular interations platform is [Zapier](https://zapier.com/).
+One of the most popular integration platforms is [Zapier](https://zapier.com/).
 It has a free plan, that should cover personal needs.

 If you don't have Kibitzr installed, it's a good time to get one with [AWS Free Tier](https://kibitzr.readthedocs.io/en/latest/aws.html) or [GCP Always Free](https://kibitzr.readthedocs.io/en/latest/gcp.html) instance.

-This tutorial will guide through creation of basic Kibitzr check wired to Zapier trigger.
+This tutorial will guide through a creation of basic Kibitzr check wired to Zapier trigger.

 1. Create new zap - click **MAKE A ZAP!** button on [Zapier dashboard](https://zapier.com/app/dashboard).